orblivion/ntfy/.sandstorm/README.md

 * [Protected topics](#locking-down-topics) (via auth headers)
 * Possibly some apps/services, depending on how they choose to communicate with ntfy (Crossing our fingers that it's not very many, and that the ones that do will not stop working).

+We want to keep it simple for Sandstorm.
+Also these things require additional effort to implement in Sandstorm:

+* Sending emails (requires extra work)
+* "Service URL" field for sending notifications in the web interface (breaks Sandstorm's front end container model)
+* Upstream servers (requires extra work)

 #### [Caveats about reliability](README_DETAILS.md#caveats-about-reliability)

 **For the initial release we will**: